-- Too tired: Two thirds of the women said they say no because they are too tired, and half said they say no because it’s late or they have to get up early.
-I know tired sounds like an excuse to men, but realise please sex takes more energy for women, especially if they want to climax.
+- Too tired: Two-thirds of the women said they say no because they are too tired, and half said they say no because it’s late or they have to get up early.
+I know tired sounds like an excuse to men, but please realise sex takes more energy for women, especially if they want to climax.
 We can have a quickie, climax, roll over and be asleep all in ten minutes, but this just leaves a woman horny, frustrated, and unable to get to sleep.
 If she’s tired to start with, climax is going to be difficult at best, and maybe just not worth the effort.
-(Note 16% said they say no because “It would take way to much time and effort to climax.”)
+(Note 16% said they say no because “It would take way too much time and effort to climax.”)
 So, if you want more sex, your number one job is to find a way for your bride to get more rest and better sleep.
 Nothing else will have as much of an effect, and for most women nothing else can have an effect until the exhaustion issue is resolved.

 - Stress!: Thirty percent of women say no due to stress.
 Some women manage to get to the place where sex is a stress reliever, but this is not the norm.
 For most women stress kills both their sex drive and their ability to respond sexually.
 So, if you want more sex, your number three job is to be aware of your bride’s stress level and find ways to help her.
 This is neither an easy nor quick task, but you can do things to help her with stress.

 - OUCH!
 One woman in five said they have said no because of physical pain.
 (This was the most surprising result to me, I’d have expected about half that rate.)
-There is no breakdown of the pain, although several women indicated period related pain in the comments.
+There’s no breakdown of the pain, although several women indicated period related pain in the comments.
 Husband being too rough was 3.5%, so most of this pain is something else.
-Learn to know when she is in pain, and find ways to help her reduce pain.
+Learn to know when she’s in pain, and find ways to help her reduce pain.
 You might also be able to have sex if you are willing to do something other than intercourse.
 Orgasm is a great pain-killer, and if she learns you can give her an orgasm without hurting her she may have a new motivation to say yes!

-- I hate how I look!: Also at about one women in six is women so distressed by how they look they say no to sex.
-And, for each woman who says no, there are a couple more who say yes but struggle to enjoy because they feel self-conscious.
+- I hate how I look!: Also at about one women in six are women so distressed by how they look they say no to sex.
+And, for each woman who says no, there are a several more who say yes but struggle to enjoy because they feel self-conscious.
 This is a huge issue, and one you need to work on steadily if you want to help her feel better about her body.